-What’s in My Bag – Professional Photography Gear
+What’s in My Bag – The Artist Gear

 I utilize a specific set of professional photography gear.
 I have major Gear Acquisition Syndrome aka, “GAS”.
 I own and have owned many different systems going all the way back to my Kodak pocket film camera to my Canon AE-1, which I still own today.
 I am not a collector but, I love cameras, the way they look and feel in the hand and the true nature of what they are.
 They capture a moment in time which will never be repeated.